WeiHuang05/Weihuang05.github.io/index.md

 ### News

+* Our team is honored to invite Prof. Yan Shuo Tan (National University of Singapore) to give an oral presentation on Statistical-Computational Trade-offs for Recursive Adaptive Partitioning Estimators.
+[Event details](https://c5dc59ed978213830355fc8978.doorkeeper.jp/events/187040)

+* 07/2025 I will serve as a Senior Program Committee for AAAI 2026.

 * 06/2025 We are organizing the [Deep Learning Theory 2025 Workshop](https://delta-workshop.github.io/deep-learning-theory-2025/#home) in Nihonbashi, Tokyo, from 5 to 7 August 2025; you’re welcome to register to attend in person or online.